fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 In this tutorial we will use recordings made with 32 OPM sensors placed in an adult-sized “smart” helmet with a total of 144 slots.
 This helmet is called “smart” as each slot allows the sensor to slide in until it touches the head surface, regardless of the head size and shape.
 To limit head movements we mounted the helmet on a wooden plate.

-To acquire a measurement for each of the 144 helmet slots, we divided the experiment into six runs while maintaining the participant's head in a fixed position.
-We kept 9 sensors around the participant’s head fixed for all the recordings.
+To acquire a measurement for each of the 144 helmet slots, we divided the experiment into six runs.
+To maintain the participant's head fixed between runs, we kept 9 sensors around the participant’s head fixed for all the runs.
 The remaining 23 sensors were moved to different helmet slots in each run to cover the whole scalp as homogeneously as possible.

 ### The dataset used in this tutorial
 The data for this tutorial was recorded with a 32-sensor FieldLine HEDscan v3 system with a so-called smart helmet.
 Each OPM sensor has one channel that measures the normal component of the magnetic field.